siamaksade/openshift-jenkins-demo/README.md

   oc create -f https://raw.githubusercontent.com/jboss-openshift/application-templates/master/jboss-image-streams.json -n openshift
   ```

-* If you get this maven error:
+* If you get this maven error during the static analysis, you are running out of memory and need more memory for OpenShift:
   ```
   [Static Analysis] /opt/rh/rh-maven33/root/usr/bin/mvn: line 9:   298 Killed
   ```
-  during static analysis in the pipeline, just run the pipeline again.
-This happens when the analysis takes
-  too long to run which happens on the first run.